ripcitydev/todo/README.md

 ## Configuring

-Keywords - keywords to parse, currently supports todo and fixme
+Keywords - keywords to parse, currently supports todo and fixme.

-Includes - directories to include
+Includes - directories to include.

-Excludes - directories and/or files to exclude
+Excludes - directories and/or files to exclude.

-Extensions - file extensions to include and parse
+Extensions - file extensions to include and parse.

-Jira - an object of authentication properties
+Jira - an object of authentication properties.
+     - hostname (example.atlassian.net)
+     - username (example@domain.com)
+     - password for legacy server version or API token for jira cloud.
+     - project

 Github - in development